Ringing in the new year always feels like a new beginning, the perfect time to shed those behaviors, habits and attitudes we no longer need or want.

 This kind of decluttering takes many forms.
-A successful Realtor in her mid-60s remarked at a recent gathering that once the sale she has in progress wraps up, she thinks she may retire.
+A successful Realtor in her mid-60s remarked at a gathering I attended that once the sale she had in progress wrapped up, she thought she might retire.
 Asked what else she was ready to give up, Diana said, “Costco.”

-Nothing against the store — it’s the bulk packaging she wants to live without.
+Nothing against the store — it’s the bulk packaging she wanted to live without.

 Maybe you are not ready to retire, and maybe you still like buying 40-ounce jars of mixed nuts, a six-month supply of toilet paper and body lotion sold by the liter.
 But as we get older, many of us do change our ways.

 ‘Ridding Myself of Self-Disdain’

 “Around 50, we start to shift from externally-imposed pressure or guidelines to choices that are more internal, freer, unique to each of us,” said Leslie Davenport, a Northern California therapist in private practice for over two decades.